PetrKryslUCSD/dynamics-course-2020/README.md

 1. Make sure you have [Git for Windows](https://gitforwindows.org/).
 2. Download the portable Julia environment for this course, [Portable_Julia.zip](http://hogwarts.ucsd.edu/~pkrysl/shared/Portable_Julia.zip).
+3. If you don't have Paraview for visualizing finite element meshes and results, you may wish to install that from [https://www.paraview.org/download/](https://www.paraview.org/download/).
+Please make sure that the executable is in the path.

 ### Detailed installation and operation instructions